cvat-ai/cvat/changelog.d/20240516_093233_boris_fixed_annotation_speed.md

 ### Changed

-- Working time rounding to minimal value 1 hour is not applied to annotation speed metric anymore (<https://github.com/cvat-ai/cvat/pull/7898>)
+Working time rounding to a minimal value of 1 hour is not applied to the annotation speed metric any more (<https://github.com/cvat-ai/cvat/pull/7898>)